StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

 author: StevenLwcz
 layout: post
 ---

-## The Gdb Python API For Tui Windows Part 2

 In this part we will extend our HelloWindow class to be able to display any text from a custom GDB command.
 The [Commands in Python](https://sourceware.org/gdb/onlinedocs/gdb/Commands-In-Python.html#Commands-In-Python) docs give us a code snippet which we can build on.